 - Reading content data once it gets posted and tracking its engagement

 Phyllo’s Publish APIs will abstract all these layers to essentially make content publishing across all platforms as simple as the flow illustrated below.

 When Can You Start Using Our Publish APIs?

-Phyllo’s Publish APIs will be available in private beta by early December.
+Phyllo’s Publish APIs will be available in private beta by late December.
 We intend to start with support for TikTok and will expand coverage rapidly in the coming weeks.
-Our first tranche of supported creator platforms will see Publish APIs work across all content types without any restrictions.
+You can check out an overview of Publish APIs in our API docs along with the associated API references.